pydantic/pydantic-ai/docs/examples/flight-booking.md

-Example of multi-agent flow where one agent delegates work to another, then hands off control to a third agent.
+Example of a multi-agent flow where one agent delegates work to another, then hands off control to a third agent.

 Demonstrates: